ksalzke/notes-to-subtasks-omnifocus-plugin/README.md

 This action allows the user to set the preferences for the plug-in.
 These sync between devices using the Synced Preferences plug-in linked above.
 Currently, the available preferences are:

+* **Include TaskPaper Details** If set, TaskPaper details (tag, due dates, etc, will be included in the note).
+If not, only the task names will be included.
 * **Checklist Tag** If set, this tag will be added to each subtask (checklist item) when the note is expanded to subtasks.
 * **Expandable Tag** If set, this tag will be added to the 'parent' task when subtasks are being collapsed, to indicate that the task can be 'expanded'.
 * **Uninherited Tags** Tags that should not be inherited by the created subtasks, even if they are applied to the parent task.